Make great trades. Avoid bad ones.

 Where is the Bull's stop?
 Bear's stop?

-Strong moves and big bars usually get 2nd moves
+Strong moves and big bars usually get 2nd moves, especially 1st

 Strong moves and big bars leave orders behind that get filled during